Builder’s Risk Insurance

 Overseeing or managing a construction project is stressful enough.
 When your insurance company doesn’t pull through it can lead to a nightmare of costs and lost time.
 If you believe your claim was denied without reason, then we recommend you contact the attorneys at LeMaster & Ahmed PLLC.

 Our lawyers are well-versed in insurance law and construction accident litigation.
 We have represented insured and insurers in a host of cases involving the following issues: commercial, industrial, residential, governmental, condominium complexes, planned developments, school districts, university structures and other construction projects.
 Let our skilled builder’s risk claims attorney in Texas to guide you through this legal process so you can finally receive the compensation you deserve.

-Call us now at (888) 306-2119 and set up a free consultation LeMaster & Ahmed PLLC practices throughout The Woodlands and Dallas area and surrounding cities including Conroe, Magnolia, Willis, Splendora, Pinehurst and Montgomery.
+Call us now at (888) 306-2119 and set up a free consultation LeMaster & Ahmed PLLC practices throughout the state of Texas including the greater Houston area such as Galveston, The Woodlands, Pasadena, Plano, Cypress, and League City.